Pseudoreality/Roblox-Identities/README.md

   - InstancesUsed **(speculation)**: N/A
   - Notes **(speculation)**: Most likely something to do with Replication Jobs
     - Tritto! ![](https://cdn.discordapp.com/attachments/980231791984144384/1081551659479613440/image.png)

-## Disclaimer
-I will **not** be providing methods for unlocking Roblox Internal or changing identities around like I did for these tests since I'd rather not have the company kick my door down.
-If you're smart enough however, you'll be able to figure out how to do it.

 ## Footnotes
 [^robloxSecurityReference]: [Player.GetGameSessionId()](https://create.roblox.com/docs/reference/engine/classes/Player#GetGameSessionID:~:text=string-,ROBLOX%20SECURITY,-Returns) (Hover over the ROBLOX SECURITY tag)